-People ostracized those who walked by faith from their homes.
-These words may refer to any prophet who refused to comprise the word of God, including Elijah and Elisha.
+People ostracized from their homes those who walked by faith.
+These words may refer to any prophet who refused to comprise the Word of God, including Elijah and Elisha.
 The three descriptions here describe economic privation.
 “Destitute” means believers deprived of the daily necessities of life.
 “Afflicted” carries the idea that they were put upon by society.
 “Tormented” is to be ill-treated by others.

 of whom the world was not worthy.

-The world is not worthy of believers who suffered from exercising their faith in chapter 11.
+The world is not worthy of those in chapter 11 believers who suffered from exercising their faith.
 The “world” here is that entity that is hostile to God.
 God commends these men and women (Heb 11:39), but the world hates them.
 No one should think that these people underwent a trial of their own making.
 There was nothing just about it.
 God’s estimate of them is very different than how the world views them.

 They wandered in deserts and mountains, in dens and caves of the earth.

 Abraham, Moses, and others wandered to find a better inheritance.
 Without houses, they fled to dens and caves.
 They wandered about seeking daily sustenance.